-Editorially, War on the Rocks does not report favorably on Donald Trump’s foreign policy such as this WHAT SHOULD COME AFTER TRUMP’S FAILED CHINA POLICY?
-However, they also criticized then-Vice President Biden such as this SPLITTING UP IRAQ: YES, BIDEN WAS WRONG.
-In general, story selection is balanced and on topic.
-Commentary is straightforward and presented by experts from different political perspectives.
+Editorially, War on the Rocks does not report favorably on former Donald Trump’s foreign policy, such as this WHAT SHOULD COME AFTER TRUMP’S FAILED CHINA POLICY?
+However, they also criticized then-Vice President Biden, such as this SPLITTING UP IRAQ: YES, BIDEN WAS WRONG.
+In general, the story selection is balanced and on topic.
+The commentary is straightforward and presented by experts from different political perspectives.
 This is a factual source with low bias.

 Failed Fact Checks

 Overall, we rate War on the Rocks Least Biased based on balanced story selection and editorial positions.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(11/28/2016) Updated (D. Van Zandt 11/11/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(11/28/2016) Updated (D. Van Zandt 10/31/2022)